theriverman/LearnRegex/README.md

-# **🔓 [regexlearn.com](http://regexlearn.com/): Unlock the Secrets of Regex**
+# **🔓 LearnRegex: Unlock the Secrets of Regex**

-Embark on an exciting journey to learn and master regular expressions with **[regexlearn.com](https://regexlearn.com/)**.
+Embark on an exciting journey to learn and master regular expressions with **LearnRegex**.
 Our engaging, step-by-step approach and feature-rich platform ensure a smooth learning experience that will have you writing regex like a pro in no time!

 <br>